apache/superset/RELEASING/release-notes-1-0/README.md

 See related PR highlights [here](#new-features-1).

 # Stability and Bugfixes
-This release emphasizes hardening and squashing bugs, with hundreds of bugfixes.
-Future major releases will see a continued emphasis on providing a stable and bug-free experience.
+This release includes hundreds of bugfixes and stability enhancements.
+Future major releases will see a continued emphasis on providing a stable and bug-free experience for the user.

 # PR Highlights
 ## User Experience